 Appeals submitted for reasons other than above will be denied without further consideration and outside assessment will not be considered.

-All appeals with go before a multidisciplinary review team and the notification of the appeal decision will be made by mail.
+All appeals go before a multidisciplinary review team and the notification of the appeal decision will be made by mail.
 The purpose of the appeal process is to consider individual circumstances based on the criteria in the bulleted areas above, that may have impacted an individual's assessment results.
 The decision of the review team is final.

-Nomination Form - English (for current Grade 2+ students only)
+Online Referral Form - English (for current Grade 2+ students only)

-Nomination Form - Spanish (for current Grade 2+ students only)
+Online Referral Form - Spanish (for current Grade 2+ students only)